 - Always pay attention to Bitcoin.
 Most altcoins (every cryptocurrency except Bitcoin) are pegged as closely to Bitcoin as are Siamese Twins are to each other.
 This is importan if you are using Bitcoins to buy altcoins.

 - Don’t be greedy.
 No one ever lost money taking a profit.
-There’s an old sayng that I was once taught by a Floor Trader on the NYSE.
-In times of market turmoil he would remain focused and as cool as a cumcumber.
-One of his favorite sayings, and he had many, was “Bulls and Bears live to fight another day.
+There’s an old saying that I was once taught by a Floor Trader on the NYSE.
+In times of market turmoil, he would remain focused and as cool as a cumcumber.
+One of his favourite sayings and he had many, was “Bulls and Bears live to fight another day.
 Only PIGS get slaughtered”.

 - Don’t fall prey to FOMO (fear of missing out).
 This is a spot that people most frequently lose money on.